The Knox School Board

 Craig is a Solicitor and Notary Public and is Principal of Spagnol Legal, a city-based legal practice.

 Before taking up the law, Craig was a teacher at The Knox School from 1989 to 1999 and held the positions of House Coordinator and Head of the Commerce and Humanities Faculties.

-Sandra was invited to join The Australian Ballet School staff in 1997 as lecturer in Anatomy following a successful year as dux of the inaugural 1996 Advanced Diploma of Dance Teaching at The Australian Ballet School.
-From 1997 to 2008, her managerial and administrative skills were also employed in the role of Office Manager and then Administrator.
+Sandra’s business background includes the past 24 years working in arts and education with the one organisation, having been invited to join The Australian Ballet School staff in 1997 as lecturer in Anatomy following a successful year as dux of the inaugural 1996 Advanced Diploma of Dance Teaching at The Australian Ballet School.

-Sandra’s first contact with The Knox School was in 2001 when her daughter and son commenced at TKS.
-Both of her children have been enriched so far in the journey; her daughter now at university.
+Sandra’s first contact with The Knox School was when her daughter and son commenced Pre-Prep in 2001 and 2003, respectively.

 Sarah is a former student of The Knox School having attended the school from 1988 to 1995.
 Sarah returned to the school in 1999 to form the Alumni Association and in 2001 she joined the school council for 4 years until 2005 when she resigned to relocate to London to work at one of the Magic Circle law firms.

-Sarah returned from London in 2009 and is currently employed as a Senior Associate in the Finance group at Herbert Smith Freehills.
+Sarah returned from London in 2009 and is currently a Senior Lawyer at ANZ.

-Andrew has held the position of Director with several organisations in the retail and entertainment sectors and has been involved with business strategy and development, project management, capital management and mergers and acquisitions.
+Andrew has been on Boards with several organisations in the retail and entertainment sectors and has been involved with business strategy and development, project management, risk management, capital management and mergers and acquisitions.

-He is currently Group Finance Director and Company Secretary of Fun Lab Pty Ltd, a leading entertainment and leisure company based in Melbourne.
+He is currently the Chief Financial Officer and Company Secretary of Fun Lab Pty Ltd, an international and leading entertainment and leisure company based in Melbourne.